How BSAR NSW Operates

 Callouts are initiated by either:

-- Calls to the BSAR Emergency Phone number
+- Calls to the BSAR NSW Emergency Phone number

 - Police Rescue and other emergency services.